apshaiTerp/mqtt-app-test/README.md

-# mqtt-app-test
+# mqtt-device-test

-This is a simple project to work on an IoT App
+This is a simple test to prove I can send MQTT messages to an IoT broker up in the BlueMix cloud